The Black Bull – A Symbol of Spain. Who Created It and Why?

-The famous Spanish bull is known as El Toro de Osborne, or the Osborne Bull.
-Initially, it served as an advertising billboard but eventually evolved to become a national symbol of Spain.
+The famous Spanish bull is called El Toro de Osborne, or the Osborne Bull.
+Initially, it served as an advertising medium, but over time, it became a national symbol of Spain.

 Who was Osborne?